ralphmodales/helperAI/README.md

 ### Search
 - Enter visual mode (`v`), select some text (e.g., "python async").
 - Press `<leader>s` (default: `\s`—customize in your keymaps if you want).
-- A vertical split opens with the top 5 results, syntax-highlighted for readability:
+- A floating window opens with the top 5 results, animated and syntax-highlighted for readability:
-  - Titles in identifier color
+  - Titles in blue
-  - Descriptions in string color
+  - Descriptions in green
-  - URLs underlined
+  - URLs underlined in purple
+  - Your search terms highlighted in the results

+### Interactive Features
+- **URL Opening**: Press `Enter` on a URL line to open it in your default browser
+- **Content Viewing**: Press `c` to toggle the full content of a result
+- **Hover Info**: Hover over a URL to see a floating tooltip with the URL

 ## Technical Details